 Fort Lauderdale Sexual Harassment Attorney

-Fighting Tirelessly to Protect the Rights of Workers in Florida, Colorado, Illinois & New Mexico
+Fighting Tirelessly to Protect the Rights of Workers in Florida, Colorado, Illinois, New Mexico & New York

 Under Title VII of the Civil Rights Act of 1964, sexual harassment constitutes unlawful discrimination.
 Employees are protected from sexual harassment in the workplace and may take legal action against an employer if sexual harassment has occurred.
 By law, sexual harassment is defined as any physical or verbal sexual advances, requests, comments, or conduct that is unwelcome or unwanted.

 If you are the victim of sexual harassment in the workplace, contact the team at USA Employment Lawyers to discuss your case with one of our Fort Lauderdale sexual harassment attorneys.
 Harassment can be difficult to define, which is why it is crucial that you speak to an experienced lawyer about the specifics of your situation.
 We can help you determine if you have a case and if so, we can take aggressive legal action against the liable parties.
-Our firm assists clients throughout Florida, as well as across Colorado, Illinois and New Mexico.
+Our firm assists clients throughout Florida, as well as across Colorado, Illinois, New Mexico & New York.

 What Is Workplace Sexual Harassment?